 Hiring a candidate with outdated HubSpot knowledge might mean they will get into the tool and find themselves in an entirely unfamiliar working environment.

-HubSpot specialist: Salary expectations
+HubSpot admin: Salary expectations

 Salary ranges are always problematic.
 So much can depend on what part of the country you’re in, your industry, and what you’re expecting your new hire to do.

-Hiring a HubSpot specialist
+Hiring a HubSpot admin

 If HubSpot is set up properly and administered effectively, your marketing can be automated to maximum efficiency.
 And it’s not just marketing.
 HubSpot can play a vital role in your sales and service, too.